Tropical Amplitudes: Introduction

 \section{Introduction}

-It is generally accepted that the low-energy limit\footnote{In the text, we shall call indistinctly ``low-energy'', ``point-like'', ``field theory'', ``tropical'' or ``$\apt$'' this limit.
-We recall that the Regge slope $\ap$ of the string is a positive quantity of mass dimension $-2$ related to the string length $\ell_s$ by $\ap = \ell_s^2$.} of string theory scattering amplitudes reproduces the usual quantum field theory perturbative expansion of the low-energy content of string theory.
-However an explicit general proof of that statement has not been given yet.
-Besides the intrinsic interest of such a proof, this problem is of great importance for several reasons.
+It is well accepted that the field theory limit\footnote{Throughout the text, we call indistinctly, ``point-like'', ``field theory'', ``infinite tension'' ``tropical'' or ``$\apt$'' this limit.
+We recall that the Regge slope $\ap$ of the string is a positive quantity of mass dimension $-2$ related to the string length $\ell_s$ by $\ap = \ell_s^2$.} of string theory scattering amplitudes reproduces the usual perturbative expansion of quantum field theory.
+However a constructive general proof of that statement has not been given yet.
+Besides the intrinsic interest of such a proof, this problem is important for several reasons.